IntelLabs/nlp-architect/doc/source/term_set_expansion.rst

 to estimate the similarity between the seed terms and any candidate term.
 Noun phrases provide good approximation for candidate terms and are extracted in our system using a noun phrase chunker.
 At expansion time, given a seed of terms, the most similar terms are returned.
+Algorithm description and evaluation are available at [Mamou et al., 2018]_.

 Training
 ========